 “This study very nicely extends the set of regions of concern to include those involved with working memory and higher level cognitive functions necessary for how well you organize your life and can work in society,” said lead study author Matthew Smith, a research assistant in psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine.

-If you find yourself needing a drug rehab program in Toronto or the surrounding area, don’t hesitate to give us a call today.
+If you find yourself needing a rehab, don’t hesitate to give us a call today.